HullUni-bioinformatics/Diplotaxodon_twilight_RAD/README.md

 Data repository accompanying the paper:

-__The genomic basis of adaptation to the deep water ‘twilight zone’ in endemic Lake Malawi cichlids__ by Christoph Hahn, Martin J Genner, George F Turner, and Domino A Joyce.
+__The genomic basis of adaptation to the deep water ‘twilight zone’ in endemic Lake Malawi cichlids__

+Christoph Hahn, Martin J Genner, George F Turner, and Domino A Joyce.